Themekraft/wc4bp/readme.txt

 * Adding a new option to avoid WooCommerce override User Profile data.
 * Fixing the 404 in pay invoice link.
 * Fixing the Payment tab.
-* Adding new filter to avoid the redirecting of WC4BP.
+* Adding new filter to avoid the redirecting of WooBuddy.
 * Improving the code documentation.
 * Removing the restore error handler from debug class.